Best Running Shorts for Men

-In our extensive testing, the Patagonia Strider Pro ruled the field in two different categories — pocket performance and waistband comfort — enabling it to easily win our Editors' Choice Award as the best overall running shorts.
-They come in either 5" or 7" versions (we tested the 5"), and include the most carrying capacity of any that we tested with five total pockets — two stretchy elastic pockets on each side that are great for snacks, and a zippered rear pocket with a key loop that perfectly fits a regular-sized iPhone.
+The Patagonia Strider Pro rules the field in two different categories of our extensive testing — pocket performance and waistband comfort — enabling them to easily earn top accolades.
+They come in either 5" or 7" versions (we tested the 5"), and include the most carrying capacity of any shorts we tested with five total pockets — two stretchy elastic pockets on each side that are great for snacks, and a zippered rear pocket with a key loop that perfectly fits a regular-sized iPhone.
 The elastic waistband is also very comfortable, with a low profile and smooth surface against the skin.
-We especially appreciated that the drawstrings are tied on the outside of the shorts, so that they don't rub and chafe on long runs like every other model with inside tying points.
+We especially appreciated that the drawstrings are tied on the outside of the shorts so that they don't rub and chafe on long runs like every other model with inside tying points.

-Add in a silk-like recycled polyester liner that includes odor suppressing agents, and we found little to complain about with these excellent running shorts.
-Despite the DWR coating on the exterior polyester fabric, these shorts weren't the fastest to dry out.
+Add in a silk-like recycled polyester liner with included odor suppressing agents, and we find little to complain about with these excellent running shorts.
+Despite the DWR coating on the exterior polyester fabric, these shorts aren't the fastest to dry out.
 They are also more expensive than any other choice.
 But if you simply want the best and most comfortable, we recommend you finish your search right here.

 Running shorts are a relatively simple piece of clothing, and with that in mind, some folks likely just want something that works — really well — but isn't the most expensive pair on the market.
-If that sounds like you, then check out the Brooks Sherpa 5" They come in about a million different colors, and have a silky smooth liner combined with a stretchy, soft-lined waistband.
-These are also one of the only pairs we tested with a dedicated key pocket, sewn into the liner.
+If that sounds like you, then check out the Brooks Sherpa 5".
+They come in a wide variety of colors and have a silky smooth liner combined with a stretchy, soft-lined waistband.
+These are also one of the only pairs we tested with a dedicated key pocket sewn into the liner.

 Unfortunately, we found that the pocket combo doesn't come with one large enough to fit our average-sized iPhone.
-To us, this was a little issue, as we don't like our phone bouncing around in a pocket as we run, but it does make it harder to carry essential items around when not running.
-The two side pockets, one on each side, seem designed specifically with gels in mind, and other snacks may not fit.
-If this one small flaw doesn't bother you, then we highly recommend opting for the Brooks Sherpa.
+To us, this is a slight issue, as we don't like our phone bouncing around in a pocket as we run, but it does make it harder to carry essential items when not running.
+The two side pockets, one on each side, seem explicitly designed with gels in mind, and other snacks may not fit.
+We highly recommend opting for the Brooks Sherpa if this one small flaw doesn't bother you.

-For those in need of a pair of running or workout shorts but who are on a budget, the Baleaf 5" Pocketed shorts are our favorite choice, worthy of our Best Bang for the Buck award.
-These shorts are about a third of the price of the high-end shorts we tested, while still including three large pockets (two deep hand pockets on the sides and one large rear zippered pocket), convenient for carrying whatever you need to.
+The Baleaf 5" Pocketed shorts are our favorite choice for those in need of a pair of running or workout shorts on a budget.
+These shorts are about a third of the price of the high-end models we tested, while still including three large pockets (two deep hand pockets on the sides and one large rear zippered pocket), convenient for carrying whatever you need to.
 The mesh liner is comfortable and offers plenty of support.

-On the downside, these shorts don't dry out very quickly if you get them wet, despite being made mostly of polyester, just like the competition.
+On the downside, these shorts don't dry out very quickly, despite being made mostly of polyester, just like the competition.
 The deep pockets hold large items, but also bounce a lot when running.
-We also found the thick waistband to be a bit hotter and more present than some other options.
-Despite these minor complaints, these are an effective workout or running short, and can even be worn around for the day, and best of all, come at a fantastically low price.
+We also find the thick waistband to be a bit hotter and more present than some other options.
+Despite these minor complaints, these are an effective workout or running short, and can even be worn around for the day, and best of all, come at an incredibly low price.

-Running is a very repetitive motion, which means you want the most comfortable pair of shorts you can find if you want to avoid chafing or uncomfortable running.
-Our favorite liner is on the inside of the Rabbit FKT 5" shorts, which is why we think they are worthy of a Top Pick Award.
+Running is a very repetitive motion, which means you want the most comfortable pair of shorts you can find if you're going to avoid chafing.
+Our favorite liner is on the inside of the Rabbit FKT 5" shorts.
 These super smooth briefs do their job of offering support against bouncing while running, but at the same time don't hug too tightly, and are very comfortably sewn around the edges.
 They also have a flat waistband unlike any other that is a godsend for reducing rubbing or itching.
 Combine this with two large hip pockets and a rear zippered pocket large enough for a phone, and you have a winning combination.

-Of course, with the highest quality and most comfort, you shouldn't be surprised to see the high price tag, and this is the principal drawback to these rad shorts.
-We think they are worth it.
-We also wish the drawstring was a bit more low profile, or lived on the outside.
+Of course, you shouldn't be surprised to see a high price tag coupled with high quality and comfort, which is the principal drawback to these rad shorts.
+However, we think they are worth it.
+We also wish the drawstring was a bit more low profile or lived on the outside.
 For optimal comfort and support, these are a tough pair to beat.

 The vast majority of running shorts come with a built-in liner, but for dudes who would rather their shorts be liner-less, we recommend the Adidas Design 2 Move shorts.
-They have absolutely no interior liner, so are the best option for pairing with your own underwear, or going commando.
+They have absolutely no interior liner, so you'll need to pair these with your underwear or go commando.
 They also include a fair bit of Climacool mesh, which aids in breathability and quick-drying, and are relatively inexpensive.
 The two large hand pockets make it easy to wear these shorts to and from the gym, or for the day, as they easily hold any items you need to carry.

 Of course, no liner means a lack of support, which may not be a big deal when working out, but typically becomes an issue when running regularly.
 Liners are generally lower profile and less material than if you wear separate boxers or briefs.
-The deep hand pockets, while they can carry a lot, aren't suitable for carrying items when running.
-As such, these shorts are likely a great workout or gym short, and can be used for sports like basketball, but may not be the best everyday running short option.
+While they can carry a lot, the deep hand pockets aren't really suitable for carrying items when running.
+As such, these shorts may not be the best everyday running option, but are likely a great workout or gym short, and can be used for sports like basketball.

-Are you someone who likes to rock a little flair when out on your runs, and find yourself sick of the same old black or solid colors of most running shorts?
-Check out the Janji AFO Middle shorts, which have by far the coolest and most interesting color patterns of any we have seen.
-Janji bases all of their designs off the inspiration derived from different countries — for 2020 the look is from the Philippines.
-While we tested the Midnight Plaid, we can't help but give a shout out to the awesome Flora Orchid color.
+If you are someone who likes to rock a little flair when out on your runs and find yourself sick of the same old black or solid colors of most running shorts, check out the Janji AFO Middle shorts.
+These shorts have by far the coolest and most interesting color patterns of any we have seen.
+Janji bases all of their designs off the inspiration derived from different countries — for 2020, the look is from the Philippines.
+While we tested the Midnight Plaid, we can't help but shout out to the awesome Flora Orchid color.
 We also love the comfort of the mesh-lined, flat waistband, a stark contrast to thicker, itchier ones we tested.

-Unfortunately, these shorts don't have much in the way of pocket space.
-They do have an internal key pocket, and a single zippered rear pocket, but we found that one to be too small for our phone, and not even a great shape for many snacks — gels fit.
-We also thought they stayed a bit wetter than other pairs once wet.
-That said, these shorts are mega comfortable, and are certainly colorful, so check them out if plain and boring is simply not you.
+Unfortunately, in the way of pocket space, these shorts don't offer much.
+They do have an internal key pocket and a single zippered rear pocket, but we find it too small for our phone, and not a great shape for many snacks, though gels will fit.
+We also think they stay a bit wetter than other pairs once wet.
+That said, these shorts are mega comfortable, and are undoubtedly colorful, so check them out if plain and boring is simply not you.

 We've all seen those guys flying down the road wearing shorts so short they seem scandalous.
-It seems as if the faster one gets, the shorter the shorts one ends up wearing.
-But what if the reverse is true, and you could gain some speed simply by ditching a lot of the material in your bulky long shorts?
-Want to give it a try?
-Then check out the Under Armour Launch SW Split shorts, boasting a minimal 2" inseam.
+It appears as if the faster one gets, the shorter the shorts one ends up wearing.
+But what if it were true, and you could gain some speed by merely ditching a lot of the material in your bulky long shorts?
+If you want to give it a try, then check out the Under Armour Launch SW Split shorts, boasting a minimal 2" inseam.

-We wish that the rear pocket on these shorts was big enough to hold a phone, but we weren't able to fit our iPhone into it.
-We also tested a few pairs of shorts that had a more comfortable waistband and liner, the elastic on these was certainly more noticeable.
+We wish that the rear pocket on these shorts was big enough to hold a phone — we couldn't fit our iPhone into it.
+We also tested a few shorts with a more comfortable waistband and liner; the elastic on these was certainly more noticeable.
 If these shorts match your look, we recommend you take them for a spin.

 2-in-1 designs are made with an internal boxer-brief liner, rather than the more standard briefs liner.
-Some people greatly prefer this design, and for them, we recommend checking out the Souke Sports Quick Dry shorts.
+We recommend checking out the Souke Sports Quick Dry shorts for those who vastly prefer this design.
 These shorts come in two different versions sold under the same name, and we tested the longer 2-in-1 version.
 Our favorite thing about them is the zippered hand pockets, which ensure that any important valuables like car keys or an ID don't fall out on your adventure.
 They are also fairly inexpensive.

 That said, we found these shorts to be bulky, hot, and pretty itchy.
-We also noticed that they dried out really slowly, and that the boxer briefs design didn't offer much support while running.
-If this is your preferred design, then these are an affordable fit, but we prefer standard briefs liners for our running missions.
+We also noticed that they dried out slowly and that the boxer briefs design didn't offer much support while running.
+These are an affordable fit for those who prefer this design.
+However, we prefer standard briefs liners for our running missions.

 Why You Should Trust Us

 Heading up this review is Andy Wellman, a senior gear reviewer at OutdoorGearLab since 2013.
-A passionate trail and mountain runner, Andy has been our main guy for trail running shoes for the past eight years, testing over 70 different models, and in that time has also tested and reviewed running hydration packs, running socks, running shirts, and windbreakers.
-A native of Colorado, he has been a passionate trail runner most of his life, and has competed in trail and ultra races around the globe, including multi-day stage races in the Himalaya and ultras in Europe, not to mention many mountainous and long-distance races in both the American West and East.
-Over that time he has worked with coaches such as professional ultra runner Jason Schlarb, and has often logged thousands of miles per year in training.
+A passionate trail and mountain runner, Andy has been our main guy for trail running shoes for the past eight years, testing over 70 different models.
+In that time, he has also tested and reviewed running hydration packs, running socks, running shirts, and windbreakers.
+A native of Colorado, he has been a passionate trail runner most of his life and has competed in trail and ultra races around the globe, including multi-day stage races in the Himalaya and ultras in Europe, not to mention many mountainous and long-distance races in both the American West and East.
+Over that time, he has worked with coaches such as professional ultra runner Jason Schlarb and has often logged thousands of miles per year in training.